 As an applicant waiting for a green card, you may qualify to work under the category of “expressly authorized aliens” provided you meet the requirements.
 So, in light of this law, there are two scenarios under which you can legitimately work while waiting for your marriage-based green card:

-- Working with a valid nonimmigrant work visa
+- Have a valid nonimmigrant work visa

-- Working with an Employment Authorization Document
+- Hold an Employment Authorization Document (work permit)

 Working With a Valid Nonimmigrant Work Visa While Waiting for Your Green Card